Students and scholars are stranded after Trump bars travel for nationals from 7 countries

 “The American government doesn’t let me in.
 The Iranian government lets me in.
 It doesn’t let me out.”

-But Abdi didn’t want to focus on his own story.
-Instead he wanted to draw attention to the stories of other Iranians affected by the entry ban.

-“The intensity of my story is not at all comparable to many other stories I have heard,” he said.
-He shared one story of a family that now finds itself separated after the mother went to Iran for surgery while her husband and their young child stayed behind, and another, of a Ph.D. student in sociology who, he said, went to Iran for the winter break and was turned away at New York’s John F. Kennedy Airport when she tried to return.

-As for himself, Abdi does not know when, if at all, he will be able to come back to the U.S. -- and, given what's happened, his heart is not set on it.
+Abdi, who does hold a green card, was not sure when, if at all, he will be able to come back to the U.S. -- and, given what's happened, his heart is not set on it.
 His original plan was to return to Yale after a year abroad to finish writing his dissertation and to graduate.
 He has already completed his classes and comprehensive exams.

 “To be very honest with you, it’s difficult for me to consider the U.S. as my home anymore, because it has a president now who is visibly racist, especially toward people coming from certain regions of the world, the Middle East and in particular Iran.
 I do not feel comfortable and safe and secure living there, compared to living in Dubai or living in Kabul,” Abdi said.